EggADayKeepTheTeacherAway/SleepEfficiencyPrediction/README.md

 <h2>Prediction</h2>
 <ul>
 <li>
-Sleep prediction quality: the quality of the next sleep cycle based on the current environment
+Sleep prediction efficiency: the efficiency of the next sleep cycle based on the current environment
 </li>
 </ul>